Feedback Edge Sets in Temporal Graphs: Introduction

 Another related problem is finding $s$-$t$-separators in temporal graphs; this was studied by \citet{Berman96}, \citet{KempeKK02}, and \citet{ZschocheFMN18}.
 Already here some differences were found between the strict and the non-strict setting, a distinction that also matters for our results.

-\paragraph{Our Contributions.} Based on a reduction from 3-SAT, we show NP-hardness for all four problem variants.
+\paragraph{Our Contributions.} Based on a polynomial-time many-one reduction from 3-SAT, we show NP-hardness for all four problem variants.
 The properties of the corresponding construction yield more insights concerning special cases.
 More specifically, the constructed graph uses $\tau=8$ distinct time-labels for the strict variants and $\tau=3$ labels for the non-strict variants.
-Similarly, we observe that our constructed graph has at most one time edge between any pair of vertices (i.e., is \emph{simple}), implying that the problems remain NP-hard when restricted to simple temporal graphs.
-Based on the Exponential Time Hypothesis, we can derive the additional result stating that there is presumably no subexponential-time algorithm solving (S)TFES or (S)TFCS.
+Similarly, we observe that our constructed graph has at most one time-edge between any pair of vertices (i.e., is \emph{simple}), implying that the problems remain NP-hard when restricted to simple temporal graphs.
+Assuming the Exponential Time Hypothesis, we can additionally prove that there is no subexponential-time algorithm solving (S)TFES or (S)TFCS.
 Moreover, we show that all four problem variants are W[1]-hard when parameterized by the solution size~$k$, using a parameterized reduction from the W[1]-hard problem \textsc{Multicut in DAGs}~\cite{KratschPPW15}.

 On the positive side, based on a simple search tree, we first observe that all problem variants are fixed-parameter tractable with respect to the combined parameter~$k+L$, where~$L$ is the maximum length of a \emph{minimal} temporal cycle.
 For the strict problem variants, this also implies fixed-parameter tractability for the combined parameter~$\tau + k$.
-Our main result is to prove fixed-parameter tractability for (S)TFES with respect to the number of vertices~$\abs{V}$.
+Our main algorithmic result is to prove fixed-parameter tractability for (S)TFES with respect to the number of vertices~$\abs{V}$.
 (For (S)TFCS, the corresponding result is straightforward as there are $\frac{1}{2}(\abs{V}^2-\abs{V})$ vertex pairs to consider.)
 Finally, studying the combined parameter $\tau$ plus treewidth of the underlying graph, we show fixed-parameter tractability based on an MSO formulation.

 Our results are summarized in \Cref{tab:Results}.
-For the combined parameter~$k+\tau$, the non-strict case remains open as we cannot use~$\tau$ to upper-bound the length of temporal cycles.
-Comparing feedback edge sets to feedback connection sets, we note a disparity for the parameter number of vertices~$\abs{V}$.
-While both (S)TFES and (S)TFCS are fixed-parameter tractable with respect to~$\abs{V}$, proving this result for (S)TFES was much more involved, because the maximum number of time-edges depends on~$\tau$ and~$\abs{V}$ whereas the number of ``connections'' only depends on~$\abs{V}$.
+Notable distinctions between the different settings include the combined parameter~$k+\tau$ where the non-strict case remains open, and the parameter~$\abs{V}$ where the proof for (S)TFES is much more involved than for (S)TFCS.